Jesuit College of Spirituality Council Members

 Maryanne Confoy RSC

-Prof Maryanne Confoy RSC is a Religious Sister of Charity and Professor of Pastoral Theology at Jesuit Theological College and University of Divinity.
-She is a fellow of the University of Divinity.
-Her governance roles have included member of the Australian Catholic University Senate and Chair of MCD Board of Postgraduate Studies.
-Prof Maryanne is a Council member of Edmund Rice Education Australia and a member of RMIT University Ethics Committee.
+Prof Maryanne Confoy RSC is a Religious Sister of Charity and Professor of Pastoral Theology at Pilgrim Theological College and University of Divinity.
+She is a Fellow of the University of Divinity.
+Her governance roles include Board member of St Vincent’s Health Australia, Director of The Australian Institute of Theological Education-BBI, Director of LUCRFPT, Board Member of The Way Community for Homeless Men.
+Her previous governance roles have included President of the United Faculty of Theology, member of the Australian Catholic University Senate and Chair of MCD Board of Postgraduate Studies, Trustee of Edmund Rice Education Australia and a member of RMIT University HRE Committee.

 Christopher Gleeson SJ